 We definitely want to keep those ears clean, but too much of a good thing can be a bad thing, and that goes for cleaning, too.
 If you go digging around in your dog’s sensitive tissues without knowing what you’re doing – and you do so too frequently – you risk injuring the tissue or exposing it to too much water or chemicals.

 Not all ear cleaners are good for sensitive skin.
-Parfumes and chemicals in some ear cleaners can be irritating to dogs with sensitive or damaged skin.
+Parfumes and getting rid of a yeast chemical book your pet's first in some ear cleaners can be irritating to dogs with sensitive or damaged skin.
 Look for natural alternatives and gentler ingredients.
-Here are a few of our favourites:
+Here are a few of our favorites:

 - Too much wax